 MIT Energy Initiative: MIT researchers partnered with results-oriented scientists, engineers and planners in industry and government, working together to transform the world’s energy marketplace.

-Pages for Kids
+Pages for Kids and Students

 Alliant Energy: Powerkids: Kid-friendly information on the energy and the environment, including wind power and storm readiness games.